oplaner4/jquery.smartSticky/README.md

 # Jquery.smartSticky
 Free, easy to use, javascript library for toggling between relative and fixed position, because of limited support of sticky position even in newer browsers.

+Current version: **2.0.0**

 ### Features
 Jquery.smartSticky supports:
 * Highly customizable visibility and placement of the element
 * Toggling between top and bottom position
 * Displaying of fixed element only inside of container area
-* Implementation of own callbacks
+* Implementation of own callbacks and positions
+* Inner overflowing containers

 ### Installation and dependencies
 SmartSticky is built on and works properly with [jQuery](http://jquery.com/).